 Parental leave is particularly tricky because of its flexibility.
 The option to split 26 weeks into blocks or individual days creates a scheduling challenge that many smaller businesses are not resourced to manage.
 Add in multiple employees with overlapping requests, and the administrative load grows fast.

-This is where having specialist HR support makes the difference.
-Purpletree’s team handles leave management end-to-end for employers across construction, retail, hospitality, and beyond.
+This is where having outsourced HR support for Irish employers makes the difference.
+PurpleTree’s team handles leave management end-to-end for employers across construction, retail, hospitality, and beyond, on fixed monthly HR pricing.
 From policy drafting to individual request processing, we take the administrative weight off your shoulders so that you stay compliant without losing productivity.

 Parental leave sits at the intersection of employee rights, workforce planning, and day-to-day business operations.
 Getting it wrong costs time, damages trust, and can result in a WRC complaint that was entirely avoidable.
 Getting it right means having clear policies, proper documentation, and a process that works for both your business and your employees.